groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/photoshop-to-potx.md

     code: |
         ```java
-        // Load the source Photoshop file to be converted
+        // Load the source PHOTOSHOP file to be converted
         Converter converter = new Converter("input.photoshop");
         // Get the convert options ready for the target POTX format
         ConvertOptions convertOptions = new FileType().fromExtension("potx").getConvertOptions();